How to Learn Scuba Diving – A Beginner’s Guide and Introduction

 Additionally, if you have a medical condition or have a history of one, you need to get a medical release from your doctor.

 Aspiring scuba divers also need to be able to tread water or float for 10 minutes as well as be able to swim for 200 yards.
 You should also have a scuba diving certificate for your own safety.
+Legally, you could dive without a certificate but it’s dangerous if you do not have a solid understanding of the basics that you get taught in a class!

-The scuba equipment may look intimidating but it is very straight forward.
+The scuba equipment may look intimidating but it is very straightforward.
 The bulk of your gear is formed by the air tank containing the compressed gas, a buoyancy compensator (BC) jacket that can help you control how much deep you want to go, and a regulator to breathe through.
 Besides that, there is a mask and fins.
 You will also be required to wear an exposure protection suit to keep you warm in cool waters.

 Learning how to scuba dive is just a matter of attitude.
 You don’t have to be a professional swimming athlete for it.
 Even if you are not 100 percent confident in your swimming skills, by the time you receive your diving certificate, your relationship with the water will have improved significantly.